Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 - Stick to .com’s.
 When people register a .net or .org it’s usually because the .com version of what they want was taken.
 The most popular websites in the world are all .com’s for a reason.

-- Make it something easy to spell, easy to say, and memorable.
+- Last, make it something easy and memorable.
+1-3 words.

 Step 2: Get Your Web Hosting Account